Ashterism/timelapsepi/README.md

 It logs power, battery, and system data using PiJuice, stores it locally, and (when connected) uploads it to Firebase Firestore for remote monitoring — e.g. via: [Ashterix | Pi Status](https://ashterix.com/status)

+Recommended: Pi Zero 2 W with Raspberry Pi OS Lite (64-Bit) (at time of writing was Debian Bookworm)

 ---

 ## 📦 Repo Contents